 Since our beginnings in 1824, The University of Manchester has grown to become a global community of innovators.
-We have a rich heritage of discovery and social change, with 25 Nobel laureates having worked or studied here, and continue to make an impact, ranked number one in the UK for societal impact (Times Higher Education University Impact Rankings 2020).
+We have a rich heritage of discovery and social change, with 25 Nobel laureates having worked or studied here, and continue to make an impact, ranked number one in the world for societal impact (Times Higher Education University Impact Rankings 2021).

 Our values of knowledge, wisdom and humanity inform all areas of our work, helping us create a supportive and inspiring community where all our students, staff and researchers truly belong.

 At Manchester, you’ll have the chance to experience true personal and professional growth, consider your place in the world and how you can make a difference to others, and develop the distinctive attributes of a Manchester graduate.

 As a Manchester student you’ll be immersed in – and become part of – the legacy of our institution and great city.
 Explore our rich heritage and cultural assets such as The John Rylands Research Institute and Library, Manchester Museum, the Whitworth and Jodrell Bank.

 You’ll also benefit from the reputation and value of a Manchester degree – we are ranked 27th best university in the world, 8th in Europe and 6th in the UK (QS World Rankings 2020).

 We’re unique in the UK to have social responsibility as one of our core values, which is why we’re ranked best in the world for societal impact by the Times Higher Education University Impact Rankings.
 This recognises our commitment to the UN’s 17 sustainability goals in all areas of our work.